Ponies

 • Carrot pieces

-• Sunflower seeds (with or without shells)
+• Sunflower seeds (with or without

 • Peppermints

-You'll find ponies have different tastes, too.
-Some
+You'll find ponies have different tastes,

-carrots or hay cubes.
+some prefer carrots or hay cubes.

-If you often carry treats in your pockets and feed
+If you often carry treats in your pockets

-contain treats and nip at your clothes and fingers.
+at your clothes and fingers.
+A pony that is

-A pony that is pushy about getting treats can be
+pushy about getting treats can be dangerous.

-The safest way to feed treats is to put them in
+The safest way to feed treats is to put them

-a bucket or feeder.
+in a bucket or feeder.

 Some treats can be a choking hazard.
-Apples and
+Apples

-small amount of any hard foods like mints and hay
+feed a very small amount of any hard foods

-cubes.
-A greedy pony may not chew the treat completely
+like mints and hay cubes.
+A greedy pony may

-and bolt a treat down.
-The food can then become
+down.
+The food can then become lodged in the

-lodged in the ponie’s throat, causing him
+ponie’s throat, causing him to choke.

 Some